nickeldan/scrutiny/README.md

 scrRunnerRun(runner, NULL, NULL);
 ```

-This function will return `0` if all of the tests pass (or are skipped) and `1` otherwise.
-The function will also summarize the results in `stdout`.
+This function returns `0` if all of the tests pass (or are skipped) and `1` otherwise.
+The function also summarizes the results in `stdout`.

 You can pass a `scrStats*` to `scrRunnerRun`: